aatifsohel/100-days-of-code/round-2-log.md

 ### R2D21 - Mar 23, 2023
 Today, I learnt about javascript intersection observer API.
 Using this API, I implemented sticky header in the bankist website and reveal on scroll feature.
 I coded for 1 hour and 30 min.

+### R2D21 - Apr 04, 2023
+Today, I made a pricing card using HTML and CSS only.
+Revising advanced DOM section to understand it more accurately.
+I coded for 3 hours.
+In design using figma, I made simple wireframe for fictional mobile app.